polkadot-tooling-collective/collective/mission_list.md

 >
 >This category contains all tools and libraries that are used to build on Polkadot and are predominantly developed for this cause.

-(This is my personal opinion on a
+(this is a draft for anyone to comment on and challenge the decisions)

 ## DApp Tooling